 These symptoms are seen as normal during pregnancy, something you better get used to for the next 38-42 weeks.
 You wanted a baby, now deal with it.
 Right?

-As we established in previous posts, the nervous system controls all in your body.
+The nervous system controls all in your body.
 Under the direction of your body’s Innate Intelligence, the nervous system will adapt to the changes brought on by a growing new life inside of you.
 This new life you carry has its own Innate Intelligence that will do whatever it must to preserve the health and well being of itself.
-This will come at your expense, causing a number of deficiencies that your Innate Intelligence will have no choice but to adapt to.
+This will come at your expense, causing a number of deficiencies that your body will have no choice but to adapt to.

 The presence of a vertebral subluxation will interfere with the nervous system’s ability to communicate back and forth with the body.
 The subluxation will result in three things: